stanford-crfm/helm/docs/proxy-server.md

 When starting the server for the first time, the server will create an admin account with the API key: `benchmarking123`.
-If you're deploying the server to production, create a new admin account and delete the default admin account.
+If you're deploying the server to production, make sure to rotate the API key of the default admin account.

 ### For macOS developers